Do You Have a Cash Flow Problem?

 Start by reviewing the three cash flow areas: operating, investing, and financing.

 It's important to understand the numbers and their context.
 A business may be profitable and still experience negative cash flow or lose money and experience positive cash flow.
 Analysis may also uncover unexpected problems or it may show a healthy operating cash flow.
 It also reveals whether a company generates enough revenue to meet its financial obligations and whether there is money left over after the bills are paid.

 But you don’t know either way until you review your cash flow statements or perform a cash flow analysis.

 A thorough cash flow analysis is a powerful tool – empowering business leaders to make necessary corrections and take proactive steps to maintain a sustainable company.
 By adjusting net income with key cash inflows and outflows, businesses gain a clearer picture of how much cash is truly generated by core operations, a better sense of financing needs and a snapshot of the growth potential of the organization.

 We get it, finding the time to manage – let alone interpret –financial data is hard.
-At Focused Energy, we take the burden of day-to-day finance and accounting and turn that data into tactical recommendations for sustainable business growth.
+At Focused Energy, we take the day-to-day finance and accounting burden and turn that data into tactical recommendations for sustainable business growth.
 If you need a hand managing or creating more cash flow, we are the partner for you.

 Use Your Cash Flow to Forecast and Plan